gnolang/gno/docs/how-to-guides/connecting-from-go.md

 For this guide, we will build a small Go app that will:

-- Call `Render()` on a realm
 - Get account information from the chain
 - Broadcast a state-changing transaction
-- Evaluate an expression on a realm
+- Read on-chain state

 ## Prerequisites
-- A Local Gno.land keypair generated using [gnokey](../getting-started/local-setup/working-with-key-pairs.md)
+- A local Gno.land keypair generated using [gnokey](../getting-started/local-setup/working-with-key-pairs.md)

 ## Setup

 To get started, create a new Go project.
-In a clean directory, run
+In a clean directory, run the following:
 ```bash
 go mod init example
 ```